n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Twake/README.md

 ## Example Usage

 This workflow allows you to send a message to a channel on Twake.
 You can also find the [workflow](https://n8n.io/workflows/595) on the website.
-This example usage workflow would use the following three nodes.
+This example usage workflow would use the following two nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Twake]()